learn-co-curriculum/ruby-project-guidelines/README.md

                   P. to enter a price into the search and filter results by it
                   G. to enter and filter by genre

-      -date input is string
-        -check if valid, if not return to last page with puts error message -if valid,

     -Entering B goes back to previous page